Samantatae/Excel-/README.md

 # Excel-
-This contains project on Excel
+This contains project on SQL